Spiritual Exercises

 Dig deeper with Sebastian →

-the entirety of some others (for instance, Marcus Aurelius's Meditations) make no sense if we hold our own metaphilosophical assumptions constant, and try to read these philosophers as only interested in what we do today as scholars: making arguments, discovering new knowledges or attracting external funding.
+large parts of some texts (for instance, the Enneads), and the entirety of some others (for instance, Marcus Aurelius’s Meditations) make no sense if we hold our own metaphilosophical assumptions constant

-Hadot's hermeneutic argument establishes that ancient philosophical texts only become legible when read as records or instruments of spiritual exercise rather than as purely theoretical discourse.
+Sharpe and Ure present Hadot’s hermeneutic argument that canonical ancient texts are unintelligible unless read as records of spiritual exercises rather than theoretical arguments.

 Sharpe, Matthew and Ure, Michael, Philosophy as a Way of Life: History, Dimensions, Directions, 2021supporting